MyScript/web-integration-samples/web-samples/STEP_BY_STEP.md

             })(document);

-9) Launch server by typing the following command:
+9) Type the following command to launch the server:

             npm run-script run

-10) Ready to go!
-Now start up your preferred browser and open http://localhost:8000
+10) Open [http://localhost:8000](http://localhost:8000) in your browser.

+You are now ready to go!